Ol’ Roy & Shakespeare

 Joe Pickett is NOT the “highly-trained ex-SEAL / CIA killing machine iconoclast”.
 Joe Pickett is not Jack Reacher, Mitch Rapp, Dewey Andreas, Scott Horvath, Cotton Malone, John Rain, or Gabriel Allon.
 (Joe’s friend Nate Romanowski fits that group).
 Joe is “just a game warden in Wyoming” trying to understand his wife, his daughters, a mother-in-law from Hell, moronic bureaucrats and crooked small town politicians. …… but Trouble with a capital T keeps showing up on his, and MaryBeth’s, doorstep.

-You and I aren’t Jack Reacher, Mitch Rapp et al either; but there might be some “Joe Pickett” in each of us
+You and I aren’t Jack Reacher, Mitch Rapp et al either; but there might be some “Joe Pickett” in each of us.
+Check’em out!

 And Another Thing